Popular fads from the year you were born

 1944: Girls wearing men's clothing

-The May 15, 1944 edition of Life magazine explored the then-novel concept of high-school girls wearing men's clothing, such as shirts, bow ties, sweaters, and jackets.
+The May 15, 1944 edition of Life magazine explored the then-novel concept of young girls wearing men's clothing, such as shirts, bow ties, sweaters, and jackets.
 Boys most of the time kept it far more casual, often wearing blue jeans or corduroys rolled at the bottom.
 To this day, menswear-inspired fashion for women remains a classic wardrobe option.